 How it Compares to Similar Cards

-The Wells Fargo Propel, a competitor travel card from American Express, also has features the Blue SkyMiles card doesn’t, including a zero percent introductory APR for 12 months and no foreign transaction fees.
+The Wells Fargo Propel, a competitor travel card from American Express, has some features the Blue SkyMiles card doesn’t, including a zero percent introductory APR for 12 months and no foreign transaction fees.
 The Propel – which provides triple points on dining out, ordering in, gas, ride-shares, flights, hotels, homestays, and popular streaming services – also has a more comprehensive rewards program.
 So, it’s likely a better option for customers who aren’t frequent Delta travelers.

 Some of the other Delta SkyMiles cards are also worth considering due to bigger signup bonuses and better perks, including free bags and priority boarding – as long as you earn enough rewards to make up for the annual fee you’ll pay after the first year.